-Influenza, or the "flu", is a highly contagious respiratory illness caused by the influenza virus.1It is one of the most common infectious diseases and represents a serious threat to public health.
-In fact, the flu causes up to 650,000 deaths around the world and is responsible for up to 5 million cases of severe disease every year.1 The time from infection to influenza, the incubation period, is approximately two days, but can range between one and four.1
+Influenza is a highly contagious respiratory illness caused by the influenza virus.1 It is one of the most common infectious diseases and represents a serious threat to public health.1 In fact, influenza causes up to 650,000 deaths around the world and is responsible for up to five million cases of severe disease every year.1 The time from infection to influenza, the incubation period, is approximately two days, but can range between one and four.1

-When it comes to work, coming down with the flu can put you in a dilemma.
+When it comes to work, coming down with influenza can put you in a dilemma.
 On one hand, you may want to “tough it out” so you can meet deadlines, not let work colleagues down or allow productivity to suffer.
-It is recognised that flu can have a considerable financial impact on those infected through days lost at work and productivity.2,5However, going into work when you suspect that you may have flu may not be such a good idea.
+However, going into work when you suspect that you may have influenza may not be such a good idea.

 The more people you interact with, the more the infection will spread.7

 WHO 2018.
 Influenza (Seasonal).
+[Internet; cited March 2023].
 Available at:

 Paules C, Subbarao K. Influenza.
 Lancet.
 2017;390:697–708.